whmountains/sensorpi/README.md

 docker stack deploy --compose-file docker-stack.yml --prune sensorpido
 ```

-You can watch deploy progress with `docker service ls`
+You can watch deploy progress with `docker service ls`.
+You can view status of individual nodes with `docker node ps [node-id]`

 ## Sensor Node Installation